Corruption in Mauritius: Tamarin $6 Million profit for PPS Rawoo

 On 12 June 2020, Labour MP Eshan Juman revealed details of a contract between the Ministry of Land and Housing and a private firm called Smart Clinics Ltd. The firm is owned by MSM Parliamentary Private Secretary (PPS) Ismaël Rawoo, as well as his mother and his brother.
-The company shares are owned by three family members of the PPS, Ismaël Muhammad Rawoo (1,000 shares), An Naas Hamid Muhammad Rawoo (60,600 shares) and Aisha Bee Boodhoo-Rawoo (39,400 shares).
+The company shares are owned by three family members of the PPS: Ismaël Muhammad Rawoo (1,000 shares), An Naas Hamid Muhammad Rawoo (60,600 shares) and Aisha Bee Boodhoo-Rawoo (39,400 shares).
 On 24 May 2018, Smart Clinics obtained a lease of 60 years on two acres of prime beachfront state-owned land (commonly called Crown Land) in Grande Rivière Noire, in the exclusive precinct of Tamarin, Mauritius, in Black River.
-The Rawoos have recently signed a Memorandum Of Understanding (MOU) with a South African company called Two Futures to develop this land.
-The existing decrepit hotel—Island Sports Club—which was built on the two acres when the Khedarun family held the lease will be demolished and replaced by a dental and medical clinic, restaurant and apartments.
-As part of the deal, PPS Rawoo's family will pay the Khedaruns Rs 15.05 Millions, while they have agreed to sell the renewed lease to Two Futures for Rs 250 Millions.
-Thus PPS Rawoo's family will generate a profit of around Rs 235 Millions (US$6 million) from this deal within less than two years.
+The Rawoos have recently signed a Memorandum of Understanding (MOU) with a South African company called Two Futures to develop this land.
+The existing decrepit hotel—Island Sports Club—which was built on the two acres when the Khedarun family held the lease, will be demolished and replaced by a dental and medical clinic, restaurant and apartments.
+As part of the deal, PPS Rawoo's family will pay the Khedaruns Rs 15.05 million, while they have agreed to sell the renewed lease to Two Futures for Rs 250 million.
+Thus, PPS Rawoo's family will generate a profit of around Rs 235 million (US$6 million) from this deal within less than two years.

 Angus Lane property deal

-At the end of August 2020, public revelations were made of a land transaction dating back to 2008 during which the two underage daughters of Pravind Jugnauth became the owners of a block of land worth Rs 20 Millions at Angus Lane in Vacoas, on which the prime minister has recently built his private mansion.
-Alan Govinden, a middleman, paid Rs 20 Millions to another party in England to acquire the land.
-Shortly afterward, ownership of the same land was transferred into the names of Jugnauth's underage daughters—aged 13 and 15.
+At the end of August 2020, public revelations were made of a land transaction dating back to 2008 during which the two underage daughters of Pravind Jugnauth became the owners of a block of land worth Rs 20 million at Angus Lane in Vacoas, on which the prime minister has recently built his private mansion.
+Alan Govinden, a middleman, paid Rs 20 million to another party in England to acquire the land.
+Shortly afterwards, ownership of the same land was transferred into the names of Jugnauth's underage daughters—aged 13 and 15.
 ICAC began to investigate this transaction in 2011, but no progress has been made to date.
 The block of land was originally part of Domaine des Rountree, with an area of 7023 m2 and adjoined an existing property owned by Jugnauth.
-It belonged to the well established Bel-Air Sugar Estate.
-A Mauritian film producer and businessman, Loganaden Govinden, also known as Alan, who migrated to the United Kingdom acted as middleman.
-The sale contract, which was written by notary Jérôme Koenig, confirms that the seller received the sum of Rs 20 Millions.
+It belonged to the well-established Bel-Air Sugar Estate.
+A Mauritian film producer and businessman, Loganaden Govinden, also known as Alan, who migrated to the United Kingdom, acted as a middleman.
+The sale contract, which was written by notary Jérôme Koenig, confirms that the seller received the sum of Rs 20 million.
 Political leaders Roshi Bhadain and Paul Bérenger demanded that Jugnauth provide full details of the transaction, which appears to be highly unethical.